Inguro-OU/war-of-memes/How It Works.md

-[README](https://github.com/Inguro-OU/debiased-self/blob/main/README.md) to learn more about the game, benefits, and background.
+[README](https://github.com/Inguro-OU/debiased-self/blob/main/README.md) to learn more about what it is, why it matters, and how it helps.

 ## **Flexible Setup**